devak23/kubernetes/docker/README.md

 Now lets run the above application in a detached mode accessing the port 80 inside it and connecting the container to the nat network.
 ```
-docker container run --name iotd -d -p 9000:80 --network nat iotd:v1
+docker container run --name iotd -d -p 800:80 --network nat iotd
 ```

+The application is now accessible @ http://localhost:800/image.
 Building the access-log application is also on the same grounds
 ```
 FROM diamol/node AS builder
 WORKDIR /src